zephyraft/mermaid-previewer/README.md

   - [x] edit preview
   - [x] ...

-If there are other pages that conform to the dom structure below, they can also be rendered.
+At the same time, the following pages with dom structure are supported:
 ```html
 <pre lang="mermaid">
   <code>